-Commencement takes place on Saturday, May 17, in the Park Center Alumni Arena.
-Graduates have their choice of attending either the morning or afternoon ceremony:
+Commencement takes place on Friday, May 15 and Saturday, May 16, in the Park Center Alumni Arena.
+Graduates have their choice of attending either the evening, morning or afternoon ceremony:

-Arena doors will open one hour prior to each ceremony.
-Park Center is open throughout the day.
+The Arena will open one hour prior to each ceremony.
+Overflow seating will be available in the Park Center Alumni Arena.

 Is there a rehearsal for the ceremonies?

-What time should I be at the Park Center, Corey Gymnasium, on Commencement Day?
+What time should I be at the Alumni Arena on Commencement Day?

-Graduates attending Ceremony A should report to Park Center Corey Gymnasium in gowns at 8:30 a.m.
-Those attending Ceremony B should report to Park Center Corey Gymnasium in gowns at 1:30 p.m.
+Graduates attending Ceremony 1 should meet in the Corey Gymnasium at 5:30 p.m., Ceremony 2 should meet in the Corey Gymnasium at 8:30 a.m. and Ceremony 3 should meet in the Corey Gymnasium at 1:30 p.m.

 How long will the ceremony last?

-The processions will begin promptly at 9:30 a.m. and 2:30 p.m.
-The length of the ceremony is approximately two hours.
+The length of the ceremony is approximately two and a half hours.

 How will the degrees be conferred?

 Degrees are conferred prior the students crossing the stage.
-Each Dean will acknowledge the candidates by School and degree and then the President will confer the degrees all at once.
+Each dean will acknowledge the candidates by school and degree and then the president will confer the degrees all at once.
 This is when the students will officially move their tassel across their cap.
-Following the conferal, all students will be announced individually.
+Following the conferral, all students will be announced individually.

-An hour before the Commencement ceremony, students will check in at the Park Center Corey Gymnasium.
-They will receive a three-inch x five-inch card with his or her first and last name.
+An hour before the Commencement ceremony, students will check in at the Park Center, Corey Gymnasium.
+They will receive a three-inch by five-inch card with his or her first and last name.
 Students then choose a row to line up in and may line up with their friends.
-They will remain in this order as they proceed into the Park Center Alumni Arena.
+They will remain in this order as they proceed into the stands.

 As students reach the stage, they will hand the card received at check-in to the person at the microphone, who will read the student's name.
 Two readers are positioned at the top of the ramp and will alternate reading the student names.
 Those with names that might be difficult to pronounce are asked to write a phonetic pronunciation of your name when you check-in prior to the ceremony AND give the reader the correct pronunciation just before the name is read.